New study offers hope for parents struggling with grief after Child's cancer death

 Summary

-This study compares three types of support for parents who lost a child to cancer at least six months ago and still have high grief levels.
-The programs are Meaning-Centered Grief Therapy, Supportive Counseling, and Enhanced Usual Care.
-Researchers will measure changes in grief and depression symptoms over time to see which approach helps most.
+This study compares three support programs for parents who lost a child to cancer at least six months ago and still have high grief levels.
+The programs include Meaning-Centered Grief Therapy, Supportive Counseling, and Enhanced Usual Care.
+Researchers will measure changes in grief and depression symptoms to see which approach helps most.

 Get updates